 When the Capture mode is changed, a false capture interrupt may be generated.
-The user should keep bit CCP1IE (PIE1<2>) clear to avoid false interrupts and should clear the flag bit, CCP1IF, following any such change in Operating mode.
+The user should keep bit, CCP1IE (PIE1<2>), clear while changing capture modes to avoid false interrupts and should clear the flag bit, CCP1IF, following any such change in operating mode.